nextflow-io/nextflow/docs/reference/stdlib.md

 # Standard library

-This page describes the built-in constants, functions, and classes provided by Nextflow.
+This page describes the built-in constants, functions, and types provided by Nextflow.

+## Globals

 (stdlib-constants)=

-## Constants
+### Constants

 The following constants are globally available in a Nextflow script: